 ARS is an acute illness that follows a roughly predictable course over a period ranging from a few hours to many weeks.
 Like a viral illness, it exhibits prodromal symptoms, a latent period, a period of well-defined illness, and a phase of recovery or death.
-ARS is characterized by the development of groups of signs and symptoms that manifest the reactions of various body systems to irradiation.
+ARS is characterized by the development of clinical signs and symptoms that manifest as reactions of various organs to irradiation.
 Phases and likely outcome are shown in Table 2.